The Holocaust Industry: Fraudulent memoirs

 Many popular Holocaust books by contemporary writers have, in Finkelstein's view, little scholarly merit.
 He faults Deborah Lipstadt's 1993 book Denying the Holocaust for expanding the definition of Holocaust denial to include questioning its uniqueness.
 He writes that Daniel Goldhagen, in his 1996 book Hitler’s Willing Executioners, inaccurately characterizes the entire German people as eager Jew murderers driven by pathological hatred.

 The U.S. Holocaust Memorial Museum in Washington, D.C., which opened in 1993, gets sharp criticism from Finkelstein.
 Why, he asks, did the victims of the Holocaust get a national museum but not the victims of American slavery or the American Indian extermination?
 He also argues that the Gentile victims of the Holocaust – especially the Romani victims of the Porajmos – got only token recognition in the museum.
 More generally he claims that museum's leadership is committed to political support of the Israeli state, pointing to its praise of pro-Zionist literature and its condemnation of anti-Zionist literature.

-Finkelstein takes book reviewers and historians to task for praising two Holocaust memoirs which he reveals to be fraudulent on page 55 of the book: The Painted Bird by Jerzy Kosiński (1965) and Fragments by Binjamin Wilkomirski (1995).
+Finkelstein takes book reviewers and historians to task for praising two Holocaust memoirs which he reveals to be fraudulent: The Painted Bird by Jerzy Kosiński (1965) and Fragments by Binjamin Wilkomirski (1995).

 Swiss banks

-In 1995 the World Jewish Congress initiated a lawsuit against Swiss banks to recover the assets in accounts left dormant by victims of the Holocaust.
+In 1995, the World Jewish Congress initiated a lawsuit against Swiss banks to recover the assets in accounts left dormant by victims of the Holocaust.
 Finkelstein accuses the leaders of Jewish organizations of exaggerating the size of the assets and of using Swiss payouts to fund their own pet projects.
 He is equally critical of a similar lawsuit directed at German banks and of attempts to get monetary compensation from the Polish government.